-Cook the rice noodles according to package directions and keep aside.
+Cook the rice noodles according to package directions.
+Drain and keep aside.

 Heat 2 tbsp vegetable oil in a wok.

 Add the sauce mixture, and the cooked noodles to the pan and toss everything well.

 Frequently Asked Questions

 If Thai Holy Basil is not available, you can use Thai Basil.
 No these two are not the same, Thai Basil tastes like regular basil with a slight aniseed flavor.
 Usually, restaurants outside Thailand, use Thai basil as holy Thai basil is difficult to find.

 Thai basil and holy basil have their own special flavor, which makes this dish even more delicious.
 The flavor that these two have is missing from regular old Italian basil, so make sure you use one of them.
 If you don’t find any of these two, then you can definitely use the regular Italian Basil.

 Both these noodles are very different in terms of taste and flavor.
 Whereas Pad Thai is nutty and sweet, Pad Kee Mao or Drunken Noodles is spicy and savory.
 Also, we use Thai Basil in Drunken Noodles, whereas it is not used in Pad Thai.